josmaf/bx-tensorflow-demo/doc/tutorial.md

 - BatchX: you need to install the client and configure your account, as explained in https://docs.batchx.io/batchx-cli/installation
 - Docker: you need to install Docker (https://docs.docker.com/get-docker/) and a Docker registry account (https://hub.docker.com/).
 Why?
 Because as of today BatchX only allows to import images which are hosted in a cloud-based repository service, as hub.docker.com.
-- Python & TensorFlow: only necessary if you want to use the trained model
+- Python & TensorFlow local installations: only necessary if you want to use the trained model

 # 1. Docker image creation